 Our Veterinary Medicine and Science PhD will give you specialist training in a broad range of topics.
 You'll learn the theory and practical techniques you'll need for a successful research career in veterinary medicine and science.

-During the first year you will work on a report and a confirmatory review.
+During your first year, you'll work on a report and a confirmatory review.
 The review will be a written report on your thesis and progress so far, including comments from your principal supervisor.

 The confirmatory review must be passed to progress to the remainder of the PhD programme.
 If you do not pass the confirmatory review, you may be awarded an MRes degree instead.

-After completing your first year you will be given the status of PhD student.
-You will continue to focus on your chosen research topic, with support from your supervisor.
-The standard PhD course is 3 years, but some funded PhD courses are for 3.5 or 4 years.
+After completing your first year, you'll be given the status of PhD student.
+You'll continue to focus on your chosen research topic, with support from your supervisor.
+The standard PhD course is three years, but some funded PhD courses are for 3.5 or four years.
 All PhDs must be completed within 4 years.